Nutrition Services Division Management Bulletin

 The NSD strongly recommends that all SFAs begin reporting claims at the site level as soon as possible.

-When you are ready to have NSD staff switch your SFA to site level reporting in the CNIPS, please contact your School Nutrition Programs Specialist by phone at 800-952-5609, Option 2, or call 916-323-7186 to be directed to the appropriate staff person.
+When you are ready to have NSD staff switch your SFA to site level reporting in the CNIPS, please contact your School Nutrition Programs Specialist by phone at 800-952-5609, Option 2.